 - Superfeet Blue Premium Insoles (low to medium arch)

-Other treatments include losing weight, stretching exercises, shoes with cushioned heels, elevation of the heel, and/or the use of heel cradles or heel cups for additional cushion and shock absorption during everyday activities.
+Other treatments include losing weight, stretching exercises, shoes with cushioned heels, elevation of the heel, and/or the use of heel cradles or Sof Sole Gel Heel Cups for additional cushion and shock absorption during everyday activities.